kemalat/microservices-kafka-mq/README.md

 ## Publish-Subscribe Model
 By means of Publish-Subscribe Model, multiple publishers publish messages to topics hosted by brokers.
 Those brokers can be subscribed to by multiple subscribers.
 A message is broadcasted to all the subscribers of a topic.

-## Consumer Groups
-Consumer groups give Kafka the flexibility to have the advantages of both message queuing and publish-subscribe models.Kafka consumers belonging to the same consumer group share a group id.
-The consumers in a group then divides the topic partitions among themselves.
-Each partition is only consumed by a single consumer from the group.
-When multiple consumer groups exist, the flow of the data consumption model aligns with the traditional publish-subscribe model, so messages are broadcasted to all consumer groups.
+In our demonstration we start only one broker.
+Subscribers of Kafka broker are our microservices(order and invocing).

 ![Kafka Consumers](https://forum.huawei.com/enterprise/en/data/attachment/forum/201907/27/155302nzdauhnw1qdih001.png?image.png "Overall Architecture")

 Photo credit: [link](https://forum.huawei.com/enterprise/en/profile/2966821?type=posts)

 ## Topics
-Microservice generating the work order puts `order` topic.
-Topic has partitions to achieve the scability as explained above by means consumer groups.
+Order Microservice generating the work order puts `order` topic.
+Topic can has partitions to achieve the scability as explained above by means consumer groups.
+Number of partitions are given while creating the topic.

 ## spring-kafka-test
 The Spring Kafka project comes with a `spring-kafka-test` Maven library that contains a number of useful utilities such as